LivelyDismay/magnum-opus/faq.md

 ---

+### Hotkeys?

+C - Activate Critical
+V - Toggle first/third person
+B - Toggle West Tek optics (if equipped)
+N - Upgrade SS2 plots with caps
+F11 - Open ESP Explorer (see below)
+Q - VAFS (VATS must be unbound, or bound to a different key, to function).
+Insert - Extra object selection (Workshop Mode only) - recommend using for scrapping corpses.
+Don't use this to scrap buildings, roads, etc.
+T - Wait

+I would also recommend setting up an Undo hotkey in the Workshop Plus MCM.
+I use Ctrl+Z personally.
+This can undo the last action you took in workshop mode, such as accidentally scrapping something you didn't want to scrap.

+---

 ### My characters have black/brown/tan/bugged faces.
 What happened?

 First, ensure you do NOT have the High Definition DLC active in Steam.
 If you don't, then quite frankly, the so-called "Black Face Bug" can happen randomly.
 Saving and reloading should fix it.
 You can also use the console to disable then enable the NPC with the bug.